TaghreedT/NAH-Corpus/README.md

 * Some of these books have both Hadiths (authentic and NAH), while others only contain NAH.

+* In NAH_Contents.csv, you will find the list of all Hadith books in this corpus.

 * The annotating process was done to determine eight primary features for each Hadith in this corpus:
     1. No.
     2. Full Hadith,